Learn why leading HR professionals trust ekincare! Explore Now

 a. iii) Respiratory system

 a. iv) Gastro intestinal system

 a. v) Musculoskeletal system

 Diseases of the reproductive system

 When stress is high, there are higher chances of aggravating symptoms of reproductive diseases, such as the herpes simplex virus or Polycystic Ovarian Syndrome (PCOS).

 Skin and hair - Stress can cause problems such as acne, psoriasis, eczema, and permanent hair loss.

 Stress affects our emotional and mental state.
-When it becomes, overwhelming and prolonged, it increases the risk of mental health challenges.
-Stress either can directly cause or acts as a precipitating factor in already vulnerable persons.
+When it becomes overwhelming and prolonged, it increases the risk of mental health challenges.
+Stress can either directly cause or acts as a precipitating factor in already vulnerable persons.
 People who don't experience the full range of symptoms to be diagnosed with any mental health disorder can still experience varied symptoms like:

 c.
 Cognitive functions

 “Cognitive functions” broadly refer to mental processes related to acquiring knowledge, manipulation of information, and logical reasoning.